Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Detecting Obstructions to (relative) hyperbolicity on the complex of free factors

 \subsection{Sufficiently different outer automorphisms and their dynamics on $\FF$}

 In this section we will let our exponentially growing automorphisms to have fixed points, but require those fixed points to be sufficiently apart from each other in $\FF$.
-We begin our analysis on $\FF$ and combine dynamics of automorphisms on $\FF$ with the dynamics on the set of laminations via weak attraction theory.
+We begin our analysis on $\FF$ and combine dynamics of automorphisms on $\FF$ with the dynamics on the set of laminations via weak attraction theory. \begin{definition}

-A collection of outer automorphisms will be called \emph{sufficiently different} if no pair of the automorphisms have a common power (hence not generating a virtually cyclic, in other words elementary subgroup of $\out$) and if fixed vertices (if any) of these outer automorphisms on $\FF$ are distance at least $2$ from each other in $\FF$.
-Given that $\FF$ has infinite diameter, it is natural to expect that two randomly chosen exponentially growing outer automorphisms will be sufficiently different.
+A collection of outer automorphisms will be called \emph{sufficiently different} if, \begin{itemize} \item No pair of the automorphisms have a common power (hence they do not generate a virtually cyclic (elementary) subgroup of $\out$), and \item Fixed vertices (if any) of these outer automorphisms on $\FF$ are distance at least $2$ from each other in $\FF$. \end{itemize} \end{definition} Given that $\FF$ has infinite diameter, it is natural to expect that two randomly chosen exponentially growing outer automorphisms will be sufficiently different.
 Hence, we study their dynamics in relation to one another.

-\begin{lemma} Let $\phi_1, \phi_2, \ldots , \phi_k$ be a collection of rotationless and exponentially growing outer automorphisms of $\mathbb F$ that are sufficiently different.
+\begin{lemma} Let $\phi_1, \ldots , \phi_k$ be a collection of exponentially growing outer automorphisms of $\mathbb F$ that are sufficiently different.
 Then, \begin{enumerate} \item No generic leaf of any attracting or repelling lamination of a $\phi_i$ is carried by the nonattracting subgroup system of any attracting or repelling lamination of $\phi_j$, for $i\neq j$. \item There exists some $M$ such that whenever $m_i \geq M$, for all $i$, $\langle \phi_1^{m_1}, \cdots \phi_k^{m_k}\rangle$ is a free group. \end{enumerate}

-\end{lemma} \begin{proof} If no $\phi_i$ fixes any vertex in the free factor complex, then they are all fully irreducible and the attracting and repelling laminations associated to them fill $\F$.
+\end{lemma} \begin{proof} If no $\phi_i$ fixes any vertex in the free factor complex, then they are all fully irreducible and the attracting and repelling laminations associated to them fill $\F$ (See Lemma \ref{fill} and the paragraph afterwards).
 The result then follows from an induction argument applied to \cite[Proposition 3.7]{BFH-97}.